How To Duplicate Pages On Wix

 Site Migration and Redesign

 If you're planning a redesign, duplicating existing pages gives you a starting point on the new design without losing the original structure.
-You can copy page layouts, update the visuals, and then publish when you're ready - rather than rebuilding from a blank canvas.
+You can copy page layouts, update the visuals, and then publish when you're ready, rather than rebuilding from a blank canvas.

 Common Mistakes to Avoid